-Nursing requires lots of hard work.
+This registered nurse career guide shows the steps required to become a nurse, a job that ultimately requires lots of hard work.
 When I have run myself to the ground, I look around at other nurses who work alongside me, see their kind smile and silent reassurance, and get back on my feet.
 With my head held high with confidence and strength, I bravely face every difficult situation in front of me.

 As a nurse, I am on a journey full of hope, dreams and gratitude.
 I have sacrificed many times and felt the satisfaction of achievement.
 Nursing is not just a profession; it’s a lifestyle.
 Nurses constantly live to help others, and in doing so, we find our happiness.